unicorn-bi/Unicorn-Suite-Hybrid-Black-User-Manual/UnicornSuite.md

 # Upgrade from Unicorn Suite Hybrid Black 1.18.00 to Unicorn Suite Hybrid Black 1.24.00

 1. Remove Unicorn Suite using the standard uninstall process of Windows accessed via the Control Panel.

+**Note:**
+License keys should not be affected by the upgrade process.
+They remain on the system.
+It is not required to deactivate them before upgrading 'Unicorn Suite Hybrid Black'.

 <p align="center">
 <img src="img/upgrade2.png" alt="drawing" width="700"/><br/>